Avisrivastava15/Tic-Tac-Toe-Game-Minimax-Algo-/README.md

-🎮 Tic Tac Toe with Minimax Algorithm
+#Tic Tac Toe with Minimax Algorithm

 This is a Tic Tac Toe game built using HTML, CSS, and JavaScript, where the computer opponent uses the Minimax Algorithm.
 The AI is unbeatable — it always plays the best possible move.